mnot/I-D/rfc5988bis/draft.md

 ## Target Attributes

-The "hreflang", "media", "title", "title\*", "type", and any link-extension link-params are considered to be target attributes for the link.
+The "hreflang", "media", "title", "title\*", "type", and any link-extension link-params of a Link header field are considered to be target attributes for the link.

 The "hreflang" attribute, when present, is a hint indicating what the language of the result of dereferencing the link should be.
 Note that this is only a hint; for example, it does not override